-- Language from anyone that reflects badly upon opposing players, manager, coach, an umpire or spectators.
-Penalty is ejection. - Most teams, particularly infielders, chatter ("Hey, batter, batter") when the ball is being delivered.
-This is usually acceptable, and has not caused any problems in local leagues.
-Do not, however, allow any player, especially the catcher, to yell "Swing" at the batter when the ball is being delivered. - Umpires should be alert to a manager or coaches' action toward players of his/her own team as well.
-If the behavior warrants the adult's removal, do so. - (3) (Minor League/Little League (Majors) Baseball and All Divisions of Softball) make any move calculated to cause the pitcher to commit an illegal pitch (a balk in Intermediate (50-70) Division/Junior/Senior/Big League Baseball);
+- > This includes firing up the crowd against the umpires or opposing team.
+The penalty is ejection from the game. - Language from anyone that reflects badly upon opposing players, manager, coach, an umpire or spectators.
+Penalty is ejection. - Most teams chatter ("Hey, batter, batter") when the ball is being delivered.
+This is usually acceptable and has not caused any problems in local leagues.
+Do not, however, allow any player, especially the catcher, to yell "Swing" at the batter when the ball is being delivered. - Umpires should be alert to a manager or coach's action toward players of his/her own team as well.
+If the behavior warrants the adult's removal, do so.